ScilifelabDataCentre/serve-invenio/README.md

 # Delete it completely
 k -n invenio delete pvc --all
-kubectl delete secret invenio-secrets -n invenio helm uninstall invenio -n invenio --ignore-not-found
+kubectl delete secret invenio-cluster-secrets -n invenio helm uninstall invenio -n invenio --ignore-not-found

 # If you want to wipe out everything at once